 There's a growing body of evidence that in the healthy brain, aromatase, and the estrogen it enables neurons to produce, help keep our minds sharp and flexible.
 Now scientists are learning that with injury, aromatase and estrogen expression seem to shift to cells in the brain called astrocytes.

 These cells support and nurture stressed brain neurons, said Dr. Darrell Brann, Regents' Professor and Vice Chairman of the Department of Neuroscience and Regenerative Medicine at the Medical College of Georgia at Georgia Regents University.

 Numerous studies, including those in Brann's lab, have shown this shift in aromatase/estrogen expression from neurons to astrocytes following injury.

 In Brann's case, the studies have been in the hippocampus, a center of learning, memory, and emotions.
 When he used a drug to reduce astrocyte's aromatase expression in that region, increased inflammation and brain damage resulted.

-A new $1.8 million grant from the National Institutes of Health will allow him to further clarify the role of aromatase and estrogen in injury and health and (hopefully) discover therapies that can increase the brain’s apparent effort to heal.
+A new $1.8 million grant from the National Institute of Health will allow him to further clarify the role of aromatase and estrogen in injury and health and (hopefully) discover therapies that can increase the brain's apparent effort to heal.